TzufKishon/BouldeRate/README.md

 1. **Login and user authentication via phone number:** Users can create an account or log in to the app using their phone number.

-2. **Rate Bouldering Institutes:** Users can rate and review bouldering institutes they have visited.o
+2. **Rate Bouldering Institutes:** Users can rate and review bouldering institutes they have visited.

 3. **Share Climbing Tips:** Users can share their own climbing tips and tricks for others to discover.